nhsconnect/Events-Management/pages/publication/publication_publish.md

 POST /$process-message
 ```

-{% include important.html content="The constructed event message SHALL NOT include any ITK3 wrapper elements, as these are added by the NEMS before passing the event message onto subscribers (see [receiver requirements](receiver_requirements.html))." %}

 ### Request Headers ###

 The publishing system MUST include the following HTTP request headers when making the call to the Publish API endpoint: